uit-econ/coursepage_template_old/readmepage.md

 1. Edit the settings-file "_config.yml".
 You only need to edit the first three lines (unless you want to edit the advanced settings).
 The first three lines are:

 **name: Sok-xxxx Emnetittel**: Required.
-Must be changed to the current course code and course name.
+Must be changed to the current course code and course name.<br><br>
 **semester: Høst/Vår 20xx**: Required.
-Must be changed to the current semester.
+Must be changed to the current semester.<br><br>
 **image: tema.jpg**: Optional.
 You can upload another picture, if you want.
-If it has another name than "tema.jpg", you need to change this to the correct name, or just delete "tema.jpg" and upload a new image with the same name.
+If it has another name than "tema.jpg", you need to change this to the correct name, or just delete "tema.jpg" and upload a new image with the same name.<br><br>

 1. Edit the left menu by editing the file "navbar.html".
 Begin by removing the link to this document ("How to set up the course page")
 You can edit the links by changing the link address and the link text.
-If you need more items, just copy one of the links and change it.
+If you need more items, just copy one of the links and change it.<br><br>
 NOTE!
 The markup files are converted to html-files f you want to link to a markdown *.md-file, you must change the file extension from ".md" to ".html". since the markdown files are changed to html files when published on the web page.

-2. There are all ready templates in Norwegian for the start page ("start.md"), lecture plan ("forelesningsplan.md"), turorial plan ("seminarplan.md") and plan for submissions ("innleveringer.md").
+2. There are all ready templates in Norwegian for the start page ("start.md"), lecture plan ("forelesningsplan.md"), turorial plan ("seminarplan.md") and plan for submissions ("innleveringer.md").<br><br>
 IMPORTANT: If you create new markup (.md) files, allways put {% include navbar_open.html %}{% include top-box.html %} in the top of the document.
 This ensures that the left menu and the top heading box are loaded with the page.